Learn about actual and potential costs

 How risky is the Contract Research Organization Services supply chain?

-The supply chain for CRO services presents moderate risk of input disruptions and sudden price spikes.
+The supply chain for CRO services presents moderate risk of input disruptions and sudden price spikes, which hampers buyer power.
 CROs incur significant purchase costs that include a wide range of items, such as disposable items used during testing, chemicals and laboratory instruments.
-As such, they face risks associated with the availability and prices...
+As such, they face risks associated with...
 Subscribe to learn more.